aod/advent-of-go/README.md

 # Completed puzzles

-Every completed puzzle contains a README in the folder which explains the context of the puzzle.
-You can also check the Advent of Code website for more info.
+Every completed puzzle contains a README in the folder which explains the context of the puzzle (taken directly from the Advent of Code website).

 * [2018/03 - No Matter How You Slice It](./2018/03)
 * [2018/04 - Repose Record](./2018/04)